About Us

 Cédric Thomas

-Cedric is a network and telecommunications engineer.
-After studying and working abroad for more than seven years, he returned to France in 2007 and founded his computer company; company he still manages to this day.
+Cedric is Deep Sky Chile’s network and telecommunications engineer.
+After spending over seven years studying and working abroad, he returned to France in 2007 and founded his own IT company, which he still manages today.

 Vigney González Rojas

-Vigney is Deep Sky Chile legal representative.
-He was born in Rio Hurtado Valley and decided, after several years spent in town, to return to settle there with his family… He has a perfect knowledge of the land and its inhabitants.
+Vigney is Deep Sky Chile’s legal representative.
+He was born in the Rio Hurtado Valley and returned there with his family after years in the city.
+He has an in-depth knowledge of the land and its community.

 Yovanka González